What do puppy raisers do?

 Each puppy raiser goes through an orientation process to learn what to do BEFORE you get your puppy and your given a manual to take home.
 We help you get your home ready for puppy success and also provide ongoing staff support to each puppy raiser via phone, e-mail, AND in-person follow-up.
 Your not alone.
 We typically raise 4 puppies at a time so you will have fellow puppy raisers to meet with and go to class with.
 It's so much fun!

 How can I possibly give him up when the time comes?

 You and the puppy you raise will take an amazing journey together!
 It’s only natural that you will become very attached to the dog.
 The ability to give up a dog comes from knowing that you’re raising this puppy for a purpose — that the puppy will go on to help others.
-Your puppy may become a facility dog in a special needs school or a hospital therapy dog.
+Your puppy may become a service dog or a facility dog in a special needs school or a hospital therapy dog.
 If you are ready to make a commitment to becoming a certified therapy team you may have the option of adopting your dog at the end of the program and continuing on to become a certified team.

 Ready To be a Puppy Raiser?

 What kind of financial commitment is required?

-Puppy raisers agree to provide food, Flea and tick treatment, transportation, and related expenses while the puppy is in their care.
+Puppy raisers agree to provide food, flea and tick treatment, transportation, and related well puppy expenses while the puppy is in their care.
 These expenses are usually tax-deductible.
 VIP Dog Teams carries insurance on all of the dogs to aid with catastrophic veterinary expenses.